JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Observation and data processing

 \subsection{JWST-HST astrometry}

 Before analysing the data, we set the HST and MIRI images in the same coordinate system.
-We have used the available GAIA DR3 \citep{GaiaCollaboration+22} stars within the FoV (usually 3 or 4 of them) to align the images, yielding a typical uncertainty smaller than 40\,mas in the final absolute positioning.
-The typical angular resolutions of the far infrared and sub-millimetre photometric data (e.g., IRAC, Herschel, VLA) used in the SED fitting (see Sect.~\ref{subsec:sed_fitting}) are FWHM\,$>$\,1.5\arcs \citep{Liu+19}, more than 25 times larger than the uncertainties derived from the astrometry alignment.
+We used the available \textit{Gaia} DR3 \citep{GaiaCollaboration+23} stars within the FoV (usually three or four of them) to align the images, yielding a typical uncertainty that is smaller than 40\,mas in the final absolute positioning.
+The typical angular resolutions of the far infrared (FIR) and sub-millimetre (sub-mm) photometric data (e.g. IRAC, Herschel, VLA) used in the SED fitting (see Sect.~\ref{subsec:sed_fitting}) have an FWHM\,$>$\,1.5\arcs \citep{Liu+19}, more than 25 times larger than the uncertainties derived from the astrometry alignment.
 Therefore, we can safely assume that all these photometric values correspond to our galaxies.